Trees & Emerald Ash Borer

 What kind of tree(s) do I have?

 Here’s a cool tool! in 2021 the Lexington Tree Board conducted a city-wide tree inventory.
 We try to do this every ten years, as requested by the Nebraska Forest Service.
-The inventory helps us make smarter tree-planting choices in the future, and can also alert us of problem areas should a future tree disease appear.
+The inventory helps us make smarter tree-planting choices, and can alert us of problem areas should a new tree disease appear.
 Here’s the cool part: You can view the tree inventory online!
 Click here to go to Nebraska’s tree inventory page.
 On the right side of the screen scroll down and select Lexington.
 Now you can navigate through the aerial map and zoom in or out.
 Click on any colored dot to get details about the tree in that location.
 Except for parks, cemeteries, schools and other public spaces, only “street trees” were counted – trees within 20 feet of the curb.
 It may also be helpful to know that “DBH” stands for the Diameter [of the trunk] at Breast Height.”

 Click here for the report that summarizes the 2021 Tree Inventory findings.